crukci-bioinformatics/mga2/README.md

 Use the `-with-report` and `-with-timeline` command line options to produce these reports when running MGA, e.g.

-     nextflow run crukci-bioinformatics/mga2 -c mga.config -with-report mga.report.html --with-timeline mga.timeline.html
+     nextflow run crukci-bioinformatics/mga2 -c mga.config -with-report mga.report.html -with-timeline mga.timeline.html

 ### Nextflow log files and work directories

 Nextflow logs information to a hidden file named `.nextflow.log` in the launch directory in which MGA is run.
-This can contain useful informations that can help with debugging problems with running MGA.
+This can contain useful information that can help with debugging problems with running MGA.
 It will, for example, show which task(s) failed and the directory in which that task was run.
 An alternative log file name can be specified using the `-log` command line argument (run